keatliang2005/accounting/README.md

 ** This DOES NOT replace any type of financial recording system which you may be using (ie if you are tracking things in Stripe for example).

+##Keat Liang's MOD

+Additional feature or mods for myown needs, you may use as you like.
+- Journal Transaction reference object now have morph to 'reference'
+- ISO version fields of credit/debit appended on Journal Transaction Model
+- ISO version fields of balance appended on Journal Model
+- Remove prefix of "Accounting" in migration table, to suite Laravel naming convention

 ## Contents